enso-org/enso/docs/runtime/ir-caching.md

 1. The `sourceHash` must match the hash of the corresponding source file.
 2. The `blobHash` must match the hash of the corresponding `.ir` file.

-If any of these fail, the cache file should be deleted.
+If any of these fail, the cache file should be deleted where possible, or ignored if it is in a read-only location.

 ### Error Handling